 How to Apply

-Join the Master of Arts in English program for advanced preparation in the study of literature, language, creative writing, and English education.
+Join the Master of Arts in English program for advanced preparation in the study of literature, creative writing, English education, and rhetoric.

 For questions regarding the application process, contact us at firstname.lastname@example.org.